How to Create Large Parentheses in Finale

 XITS Math font must be installed!).

-Image 3: The XITS Math bracket elements
+Image 3: The XITS Math parentheses elements

 condensed, ultra light, tall, thin or hairline.